 However, Once Fallen WILL request compensation for any requests for information by mail, as it costs money for paper and

 postage.
-Generally, I merely ask inmates with requests send a self-addressed, stamped envelope and expect to wait 4-6 weeks for
+Generally, I merely ask inmates with requests send stamps to cover mailing costs and expect to wait between 2-8 weeks for

 any special requests by mail.
 See my CONTACT ME page for my contact info.

-If you were sent to this page from an inmate seeking specific resources, the most popular requested resources not offered by
+If you were sent to this page from an inmate seeking specific resources, the most popular requested resources that I print out and

 All issues of the ICoN will be posted here.
 Feel free to download them and share them.
 The print versions are in .docx format (i.e.,